tizz98/opendash/README.md

 To run this locally, clone this repository to wherever you like then run `bin/rails server`, then head on over to [http://localhost:3000](http://localhost:3000).

+_OR_

+Use foreman & unicorn as a server to simulate a production environment.
+Make sure you have those installed and then run `foreman start`, head over to [http://localhost:3000](http://localhost:3000).

 ## TODOs
 - add documentation
 - add tutorials on how to customize your dashboard